Join us as we pay tribute to the gamers who have passed on and been memorialised in the video games that they loved.

 Michael Mamaril is an NPC in Sanctuary who was created to honour a Borderlands fan who passed away in October 2011, aged just 22.
 The NPC is a favourite of fans of the game as he gives out rare loot.

 The tribute came about after a friend of Michael contacted Gearbox to ask whether Claptrap, Michael’s favourite character, could read a short eulogy.
 Gearbox obliged, having Claptrap read the quote, then went one better by creating the NPC character in memory of Michael.

 In the build-up to the launch of City of Heroes, Matthew Bragg earned the respect of the game’s community as one of their most friendly, welcoming and helpful members.

-Bragg passed away soon after City of Heroes launched.
-In recognition of his contribution to the community, Cryptic Studios renamed the game’s tutorial character after Bragg’s forum alias, Kiyotee.
+Bragg passed away soon after City of Heroes was released, leaving a void in the community.
+In recognition of his contribution and in memory of his role in growing the community, Cryptic Studios renamed the game’s tutorial character after Bragg’s forum alias, Kiyotee.